sbaluni/python/README.md

-#  Repository to learn Python
+#  Repository for python programs
    * Purpose of this repository is to learn Python from beginning.

    * All the topics are aranged topic-wise.
 Each directory contains programs related to one topic.